About the Project

 - The state Medicaid program reported that they reference the QALY through use of ICER studies in drug coverage reviews.

-- The state references ICER and QALYs in evaluating non-pharmacologic pain treatments, recommending the addition of adding acupuncture and chiropractic benefits.
+- The state referenced ICER and QALYs in assessing non-pharmacologic pain treatments, leading to recommendations for adding acupuncture and chiropractic benefits.

 - QALYs were used to help the state make a coverage decision related to whole exome sequencing.

-- The Heath Technology Clinical Committee commissioned a report related to Sacroiliac joint fusion that highlighted its QALYs.
+- The HTCC commissioned a report on Sacroiliac joint fusion, which highlighted QALY considerations.

 - The state considered an evidence report considering QALYs in reviewing Cell-free DNA Prenatal Screening for Chromosomal Aneuploidies.